-The city of Nuremberg suffered the 1940-1945 Allied air raids to the great extent of the destruction and many of the historical landmarks have not survived the Second World War or were restored or rebuilt modified.
-In wide historical respect, only a few of the locations and buildings I am referring in this article as the ‘Nuremberg Nazi sites‘ were built in an era of the Third Reich, with the majority to be a part of the going back centuries architectural heritage of Nuremberg.
+The city of Nuremberg suffered the 1940-1945 Allied air raids to the great extent of destruction and many of the historical landmarks have not survived the Second World War or were restored or rebuilt modified.
+In wide historical respect, only a few of the locations and buildings I am referring to in this article as the ‘Nuremberg Nazi sites‘ were built in the era of the Third Reich, with the majority to be a part of going back centuries of the architectural heritage of Nuremberg.

 RATHAUS – NUREMBERG CITY HALL

 The City Town Hall of Nuremberg originally stretches back its foundation stone to the XIV century, being licked into a pre-war look already in the 1620s.
 On August 30, 1933, exactly seven months after gaining power in January and now as a prelude for the ‘Reichsparteitag des Sieges’ (Congress of Victory), Adolf Hitler made his public speech within the Rathaus for the first time acting as a German Chancellor.
 In the years since 1933, Hitler used formally opened the annual Party Rallies, originally known as the ‘Reichsparteitage’ by his speech in the Town Hall.
 On September 4, 1934, and September 10, 1935, the German Fuhrer opened the grand events with his rhetoric respectively.
 The year 1936 witnessed a ‘reshaping’ of the established format with Hitler addressing the audience not inside, but in front of the Town Hall on September 8.
 This ‘open-air’ adaptation of the mass event succeeded to gain even more attention as the headline of the first day of Congress.
 In the two pre-war years of 1937 and 1938, Adolf Hitler preserved the tradition of speech inside the Nuremberg Rathaus.